Close

 Sim Racing seats are a fantastic way of upping the realism of your set up, so let’s go through the best ones on offer right now.

-Formula seats will offer a low profile seating position, often almost lying down, to keep your centre of gravity as low as possible.
-This seat keeps you snug within the seat and gives you a particularly high level of immersion if formula or LMP cars are your most common choice when racing.
+• Formula seats will offer a low-profile seating position to keep your centre of gravity as low as possible.
+These seats keep you snug within the seat and give you a particularly high level of immersion if formula or LMP cars are your most common choice when racing.

-GT racing seats are the most common choice as they offer the typical upright racing position but still have all the benefits of a bucket seat.
-The seats are often tight-fitting, keeping you secure but still have headrests and padding/cushions so strike a good balance between comfort and purpose.
-This is the seat most sim racers choose due to its versatility and ease of use.
+• GT racing seats are the most common choice as they offer the typical upright racing position but still have all the benefits of a bucket seat.
+They are often tight-fitting, keeping you secure but still have headrests and padding/cushions so strike a good balance between comfort and purpose.

-Road car seats are what you will find in an everyday road car and offer a level of comfort the others just can’t match.
-This seat type is for those who favour their comfort first or have full focus on driving road cars within their chosen sim.
-These seats will struggle particularly on motion sims as they have little side support, though.
+• Road car seats that you will find in an everyday car offer a level of comfort that others just can’t match.
+This seat type is for those who favour their comfort first or have a full focus on driving road cars within their chosen sim.

 With the host of different options on the market, it can get a little overwhelming trying to decide which option to choose, but there are a few key aspects to consider.